Poor Risk Management Program and Stinky Diapers

 Two, how can one fifth of all the world’s diaper manufacturing rely on a single factory for a core ingredient?
 Again, poor vendor risk management.
 Most organizations manage vendors from a compliance standpoint and request documentation on business continuity plans but rarely do they require these plans to be tested or validated.
 They are typically just nice looking gibberish documented to meet a vendor compliance regulatory requirement.

 Corporate vendor managers often do not incorporate ERM in their vendor management programs so that vendors can be risk assessed from various points of view for their criticality to prioritize the level of examination beyond just checking a box.
 In this specific case, a risk assessment would have identified that this particular supplier is extremely risky in terms of reliance and ease substitution, perhaps among other things, and thus can be identified as a critical vendor which demands more scrutiny than the standard documentation acquired through meeting compliance requirements.

-Both scenarios one and two above are easily addressed by extending ERM out to the front line with an automated ERM Software that is integrated in the functional operations and governance, risk, and compliance (GRC) areas of their institutions.
+Both scenarios one and two above are easily addressed by extending ERM out to the front line with an automated ERM Software that is integrated in the functional operations and enterprise governance, risk and compliance areas of their institutions.
 It typically takes only 90 days and US$15,000 to save millions or more.
 ERM programs are jokingly underfunded, so when you are making your next business case for automating your ERM program, help illustrate the operational consequences on business performance, and not just compliance, to get your business case approved, as you do not want your organization to be in the news for having caused a major operational risk due to negligence—or worse be shopping your resume with the equivalent of dirty diapers on your hands!